openAGI/tefla/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This Code of Conduct applies to to all content on [OpenAGI's GitHub organization](https://openagi.github.io), any other official OpenAGI web presence for community interactions, official OpenAGI events whether offline or online where an individual is representing the project or OpenAGI community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+## Conflict Resolution

+Conflicts in an open source project can take many forms, from someone having a bad day and using harsh and hurtful language in the issue queue, to more serious instances such as sexist/racist statements or threats of violence, and everything in between.

+However, for the vast majority of issues, we aim to empower individuals to first resolve conflicts themselves, asking for help when needed, and if that fails, then escalate.
+This approach gives people more control over the outcome of their dispute.
+If you are experiencing or witnessing conflict, we ask you to use the following escalation strategy to address the conflict:

+   - Address the perceived conflict directly with those involved, preferably in a real-time medium.
+   - If this fails, get a third party (for example, a mutual friend, or someone with background on the issue, but not involved in the conflict) to intercede.
+   - If you are still unable to resolve the conflict, and you believe it rises to harassment or another code of conduct violation, report it.

+If the behavior is threatening or harassing, or for other reasons requires immediate escalation, please see read the following guidelines:

+   ### Reporting Violations

+Instances of abusive, harassing or otherwise unacceptable behavior may be reported by writing to the project team at openagiosf@gmail.com.

 ## Enforcement